-Moreover, we express our gratitude towards Diana Noatsch-Liebke and Janine Holzmann at MPI Magdeburg and Lone Seidler-Petterson at SDU for their administrative support.
+Moreover, we express our gratitude towards Diana Noatsch-Liebke and Janine Holzmann at MPI Magdeburg and Lone Seidler-Petterson at SDU for their administrative support and Nicky Cordua Mattsson and Christian Valdemar Hansen for their local assistance.

-We gratefully acknowledge support of the European Union Model Reduction Network (EUMORNET) and of IMADA/SDU.
+We gratefully acknowledge support of the European Union Model Reduction Network (EU-MORNET) and of IMADA/SDU.